 Spread over 65,610 square kilometres, Sri Lanka is an island nation located in the Indian Ocean, just south of India itself.
 Here, a huge range of experiences and sights are offered.
-Wildlife can be discovered in safaris and diving spots, as well as incredible cultural experiences within magnificent temples and ruins.
+Discover wildlife in jeep safaris and diving spots, as well as incredible cultural experiences within magnificent temples and ruins.
 The breathtaking landscapes of Sri Lanka range from rich rain forests to desert-like planes, and highlands to pristine beaches.
 With so many phenomenal experiences, Sri Lanka promises an incomparable getaway for those seeking luxury, adventure or breathtaking sights.
 Adventure awaits!

 Why Sri Lanka?